 At Google, I helped define and create the Google Gears API, enabling browser web apps to store structured data on the local client and even run while disconnected from the network (a neat trick for a web app).

 At Cooliris, I helped build the PicLens immersive 3D environment browser plugin.
 I implemented the text display system (using FreeType to load TrueType fonts), single and multiline text editor, text layout engine, and glyph substitution to support the display of Chinese, Japanese, and Korean characters in the PicLens graphics environment - all on multiple browsers, operating systems, and hardware platforms.

 I did a second “tour of duty” at Microsoft in the Cloud Computing Tools incubation group of the Visual Studio developer tools division.
 I helped build Visual Studio tools for writing applications and gadgets for the Windows Live Mesh browser application platform, and then helped build Visual Studio tools for development applications for the Windows Azure cloud platform.

-I’m now working on XACML authorization management architecture and tools at Dell, a leader in the authorization and identity management space.
+I’m now working on authorization component services and tools at Dell, a leader in the authorization and identity management space.
 (Dell acquired Quest Software 9/2012, Quest acquired BiTKOO 12/2011, BiTKOO acquired me 10/2010)

 Past employment blogs (archived here):

 I am the author of Delphi Component Design (Addison Wesley 1996), have published articles in several magazines including Dr Dobb’s Journal, PC Magazine, Delphi Journal, and The Architecture Journal, and have been the technical editor of more than 35 Delphi books.
 (I sort of lost count)

 I live in the Santa Cruz mountains in California with my lovely wife Cindy and a motley crew of furred and feathered extended family.